wp-plugins/twitter-friendly-links/readme.txt

 3. The edit post form

 == Change log ==

+= 0.4.3 =
+* Fixed the "Twitter Stuff" bug in 0.4.2
+* Fixed the versioning issues.
+Upgrades are now smoother.

 = 0.4.2 =
 * Fixed a 0.4.1 bug, again thanks to Josh Jones :)